Euro-BioImaging/BatchConvert/README.md

 4. File names that are unique and cannot be associated with any group will be assumed as standalone images and converted accordingly.

-Below are some examples of grouped conversion commands, together with acceptable and unacceptable
+Below are some examples of grouped conversion commands in the context of different possible use-case scenarios:
-filenames:

 **Example 1:**